-Handshakes that have made history: Kim Jong-un and Donald Trump meet
+Handshakes that have made history - CBBC Newsround

 People shake hands all the time.
 To say hello, to make friends, to say well done...
-There's loads of reasons.

-In fact, there's even a guide to why we shake hands right here.
+There's lots of reasons.
+(In fact, there's even a guide to why we shake hands right here.)

-But some handshakes mean more than others.
+But some handshakes can have particular significance.

+One such handshake took place in June 2018, between North Korea Kim Jong-un and US President Donald Trump.

+It was the first time that a serving US president had met with the leader of North Korea.
+This week, the two leaders are set to meet again in Vietnam.

 The world was watching as the two man shook hands.

-The moment is so significant as no serving US president has ever met with the country's leader.

-The meeting between them is to discuss how the countries can end the arguments they have had about North Korea's nuclear weapons.
+The meeting between them was to discuss how the countries can end the arguments they have had about North Korea's nuclear weapons.

 But this wasn't the only of Kim Jong-un's handshakes that has recently made history.

-North Korea's Kim Jong-un and South Korea's Moon Jae-in shook hands at the border between the two countries, before symbolically stepping back-and-forth across the border.
+North Korea's Kim Jong-un and South Korea's Moon Jae-in shook hands at the border between the two countries, before symbolically stepping back and forth across the border.

 Since the Korean war ended in 1953, North and South Korea have been enemies.
 But after this meeting the two leaders agreed to turn their border into a 'peace zone'.

-Shaking hands always makes a good photograph and when people who've been rivals or enemies do it, it can make big news all around the world.
+Shaking hands always makes a good photograph and when people who have been rivals or enemies do it, it can make big news all around the world.

-At the time South Africa was a deeply divided country, It had only just ended apartheid - a racist system where white and black people in the country lived separate lives.
+At the time, South Africa was a deeply divided country.
+It had only just ended apartheid - a racist system where white and black people in the country lived separate lives.

 Nelson Mandela had just been elected president - the first black person have the job - and he wanted to bring people of different races together in South Africa.